What you will study

-Block 2 of the module uses print and audio materials to explore the growing demands living in a globalised world makes on us.
-The block argues that these demands, and how we respond, are reshaping the world and its geography.
+This block uses print and audio materials to explore the growing demands living in a globalised world makes on us.
+It argues that these demands, and how we respond, are reshaping the world and its geography.
 Some of these demands are overtly political, made by campaigning organisations.
 One example of this is the demand that affluent consumers take some responsibility for the exploitation of the workers who make the goods they buy, often living in poorer countries.
 But other demands are encouraged by certain kinds of technology: the internet's request for chat and intimacy, for example.
 Further kinds of demands are made by nation-states, or by migrants.
 What these demands have in common is that they are about getting us to define ‘closeness’ and ‘distance’.
 Physical distance can be overcome by telephone calls and emails; but what kinds of virtual closeness appear in its place?
 Many campaigning groups assume that the development of common causes will bring people from different parts of the world closer together.
 TV news offers us other kinds of global proximities, by bringing events from around the world into our living rooms.
-Most of your work in Block 2 will be topic-led; topics range from the impacts of the global media and international migration, to issues posed by international humanitarian disasters and factory ‘sweatshops’ in far-away places.
+Most of your work in this block will be topic-led; topics range from the impacts of the global media and international migration, to issues posed by international humanitarian disasters and factory ‘sweatshops’ in far-away places.

 Through print and audio materials, Block 3 takes a closer look at some of the uncertainties of living in a globalised world.
 Just why are so many demands being made on us now?
 And why is responding to those demands so often difficult?
 One reason for these current uncertainties is that we are not acting alone in making the world we see around us today.
 As well as the complexities of politics and technologies, this block examines the unpredictable natural environment.
 Concerns about climate change and biodiversity are reminders that humans are not the only actors on the planet, and that our actions are entangled with processes found in nature.
 The block also argues that globalisation is not simply about the many flows that circulate the globe: goods, money, people and cultural influences, as well as non-human flows like ocean currents and winds.
 The block is also about the continuing importance of territories and borders to the world’s development.
 Indeed, our attempts to open up the world can also create the need to build protective boundaries to mark out areas of privacy.
 Again, your work in this block will be topic-led.
 Areas covered include climate change, tax havens, biodiversity and the search for new medicines, the growth of new social movements, and issues surrounding ethical food consumption.